MattMiller1989/mattmiller1989.github.io/_posts/2020-4-01-the-odin-project.markdown

 # First Project

-There have been a few trivial projects that i have done so far, such as creating a google homepage clone.
+There have been a few trivial projects that i have done so far, such as creating a google homepage clone as well as an [Etch-a-sketch](https://mattmiller1989.github.io/Etch-a-Sketch/).
 My first big project will be to make a [Pomodor-productivity timer](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 Most of it will be written in Javascript, but this will also be a great opportunity for me to flex my creative muscle and work on CSS and styling.
 This will hopefully be a worthwile portfolio project.

 Chaire,